 A day or two ahead:

-- Move bedtimes back in increments a night or two before to prepare them for the change
+- Move bedtimes back in increments few nights before to prepare them for the change

-- In addition, move other activities such as meals and daytime naps back by the same increment
+- Also, move other activities such as meals and daytime naps back by the same increment

 - For some people, just jumping into the time change and adjusting afterward works